buttoniusrex/happy-scribe-sentence-exporter/README.md

 # happyscribe-to-anki
 *Generate Anki cards from Happy Scribe transcripts*

-`happyscribe-to-anki` is a command-line utility to export transcript data from (https://www.happyscribe.com/) to Anki-compatible decks containing the following four fields: Sentence, Translation, Notes, Audio.
+`happyscribe-to-anki` is a command-line utility to export transcript data from https://www.happyscribe.com/ for use with Anki decks containing the following four fields: Sentence, Translation, Notes, Audio.

 ## Pre-requisites